-What Is the Best Mac for Gaming in 2021?
+What Is the Best Mac for Gaming?

 Choosing the best Mac for gaming is more complicated than it used to be.
 That’s because the latest Macs use the M1 Apple Silicon chip, which is incredibly powerful and capable of running AAA games, while also having far more limited compatibility than even veteran Mac gamers will be used to.